 Label and certifications

 Certified “High Environmental Value” and “Sustainable Viticulture in Champagne”, our domain pays great attention to the respect of biodiversity.
 Each intervention in our vineyard is carefully thought out with this in mind.
-We do not exploit the vines, we live with them.

 “High Environmental Value” Certification: